simplewebrtc/SimpleWebRTC/README.md

   - `string url` - *required* url for signaling server.
 Defaults to signaling server URL which can be used for development.
 You must use your own signaling server for production.
-  - `object sockio` - *optional* object to be passed as options to the signaling server connection.
+  - `object socketio` - *optional* object to be passed as options to the signaling server connection.
   - `Connection connection` - *optional* connection object for signaling.
 See `Connection` below.
 Defaults to a new SocketIoConnection